I’m originally from Widnes but I joined Emmaus Leeds in 2016 having previously been a companion at Emmaus Burnley for three months.

 In my time at Emmaus I performed at West Yorkshire Playhouse, Live Art Bistro and played guitar at events at Emmaus Leeds.
 I’ve got a few gigs coming up, not just in Leeds but around Yorkshire too.
 I’ve got an EP and album coming out soon – my very first solo album.

 I utilised the Move on Policy when I left Emmaus which meant I could continue living there for 12 weeks while I worked outside the community in a full time job.
-I put all my wages into the bank during this 12 weeks and used the money to secure a tenancy when I left.
+All my wages went into the bank during this 12 weeks and I used the money to secure a tenancy when I left.
 I still have some of the money put aside for my future, and to treat myself to things I haven’t been able to afford for years like a new guitar or a tattoo.
 I’m also planning on purchasing some new studio equipment.

 I am enjoying my new job, it’s hard work and long hours but I’m doing well and already in a responsible position training new staff.
 My future goal will always be to have a job in the music industry – either working in a music shop, for a record company, music producer, session musician, teacher or anything along those lines.